 Trends and subjects in the IT industry are changing at an incredible rate.
 What is experiencing a surge of popularity now is likely to be inefficient in a year.
-Well, maybe two years.
-Should Node.js developers worry about that, and is this technology going to remain popular and in-demand this year?
+Should Node.js developers worry about that, and will this technology remain popular and in-demand this year?

 As a top provider of Node.js developers for international projects, we took the liberty of analyzing industry trends and summing up what developers and businesses can expect in 2021.
 Let’s dig a little deeper into the numbers and data, and see what’s what.